datalimited/ensembles/text/figs.md

 Individual data-limited model estimates of mean \bbmsy\\ (biomass divided by biomass at maximum sustainable yield) in the last five years for a simulated dataset of known population status. (e--h) Ensemble estimates for the same populations.
-Shown are a mean, a linear model with two-way interactions (LM), a random forest ensemble (RF), and a generalised boosted regression model (GBM). (i--l) The same ensemble models, which were trained on the simulated dataset, applied to the RAM Legacy stock assessment database and compared to data-rich stock assessed status.
+Shown are a mean ensemble, a linear superensemble model with two-way interactions (LM), a random forest superensemble (RF), and a generalised boosted regression model superensemble (GBM). (i--l) The same ensemble models, which were trained on the simulated dataset, applied to the RAM Legacy stock assessment database and compared to data-rich stock assessed status.
 In the case of the RAM Legacy stock